Your Guide to Launching a Successful RV Rental Business

 If you intend on renting out your RV, buy a 5th wheel or travel trailer, as opposed to a motorhome.
 Why?
-Because as you’ll discover, the safest RV rental is a delivered RV rental.
-If you let the renter drive or tow, it’s going to get damaged.
-With a “tow behind”, delivered RV rentals save time and money.
+Because, as you’ll discover, the safest type of RV rental is a delivered RV rental.
+If you let the renter drive or tow, your RV is going to get damaged.
+A “tow behind” delivered RV rental saves time and money.

-Delivering a travel trailer or 5th wheel is easy: Park it, unhook, set up, drive away.
+Delivering a travel trailer or 5th wheel is easy: Park it, unhook, set it up, and drive away.
 When the rental period is over, drive back to the campground and pick it up.
 Easy!
 It’s the fastest growing sector for RV rentals.
 This is harder to do with a motorhome because you’ll need a tow vehicle or a ride back to your home after setting up.

 Step 2.
 Clean and prep for rentals

-Just like baby proofing your home, you’ll want to “rent proof” your travel trailer.
-Yes, this will be your own home away from home while camping with your family, but keep in mind that renters don’t like a lot of personal items taking up space.
+Just like baby-proofing your home, you’ll want to “rent-proof” your travel trailer.
+Yes, this is your home away from home while camping with your family, but keep in mind that renters don’t like a lot of personal items taking up space.

 Items to keep/leave in your recreational vehicle: Broom and cleaning supplies, pots and pans, dishes and silverware, spices and cooking oil, DVD’s for kids, camp table/chairs, coffee pot, cups and dish towels, toilet paper, hand soap, foil, paper plates, etc. (you get the idea).
 More details here.

 Items to leave out: (Personal items) Clothes, shoes, jackets, toothbrushes, toys, perishable food, personal photos, knick- knacks, “R” rated DVD’s, etc.

-The idea is to make your RV space as comfortable and usable as possible, while leaving it clutter free.
-Think about what a 5-star hotel room offers and duplicate that model as much as possible: Nice linens, towels, pillows, soaps, shampoo, etc. The space should be clean and orderly.
+The idea is to make your RV space as comfortable and usable as possible while leaving it clutter-free.
+Think about what a 5-star hotel room offers and duplicate that model as much as possible: nice linens, towels, pillows, soaps, shampoo, etc. The space should appear clean and orderly.

 Step 3.
 List your RV for rent

 Make sure you list in locations where you are willing to deliver.
-If you’re only willing to deliver within a 30 mile range of your home, list at those campgrounds and RV parks that will be a good fit for your size travel trailer or 5th wheel.
+If you’re only willing to deliver within a 30-mile range of your home, list at those campgrounds and RV parks that are a good fit for your size travel trailer or 5th wheel.